rubenboynas/norimasa-kiban-legal/privacy-TEMPLATE.md

 ## Data Retention Policy

 The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
-If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at [RELLENAR CON EMAIL] and they will respond in a reasonable time.
+If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at norimasakiban@gmail.com and they will respond in a reasonable time.

 ## Children